Advance Directive

 What Is a Advance Directive?

 An advance directive is a legal document that allows a competent adult to express their healthcare preferences and appoint a trusted person to make medical decisions on their behalf in the event they become incapacitated and unable to communicate.
-Advance directives serve as a critical component of estate planning - alongside a living trust and last will - ensuring that an individual's wishes regarding life-sustaining treatment, resuscitation, organ donation, and other medical interventions are documented and legally enforceable.
+Advance directives serve as a critical component of estate planning - alongside a living trust generator and last will generator - ensuring that an individual's wishes regarding life-sustaining treatment, resuscitation, organ donation, and other medical interventions are documented and legally enforceable.
 Without an advance directive, medical decisions for an incapacitated patient may be made by healthcare providers or family members who may disagree about the appropriate course of treatment.

 The term "advance directive" encompasses two primary documents that work together: a living will and a healthcare proxy (also called a medical power of attorney or healthcare power of attorney).
 A living will states the individual's specific preferences about medical treatments they do or do not want to receive under defined circumstances, such as terminal illness, permanent unconsciousness, or end-stage conditions.
-A healthcare proxy - similar in function to a power of attorney but limited to medical matters - designates an agent to make medical decisions when the individual cannot, granting that agent authority to interpret the living will and make judgment calls on situations not explicitly addressed.
+A healthcare proxy - similar in function to a power of attorney generator but limited to medical matters - designates an agent to make medical decisions when the individual cannot, granting that agent authority to interpret the living will and make judgment calls on situations not explicitly addressed.

 Advance directives operate under the principle of patient autonomy, the fundamental right of every competent individual to accept or refuse medical treatment.
 This right, established through landmark court cases including Cruzan v.
 Director, Missouri Department of Health, and reinforced by the Patient Self-Determination Act of 1990, means that healthcare providers must honor a valid advance directive even if they personally disagree with the patient's choices.
 However, the specific requirements for creating a valid advance directive, including witness and notarization requirements, vary significantly by state.